 Ammunition feed system for the 5-inch 5-barrel Nordenfelt Mk.
 II Machine Gun.

 The Nordenfelt gun was a is a multiple barrel organ gun that had a row of up to twelve barrels (he one shown here in the Army Museum has five).
 It was fired by pulling a lever back and forth and ammunition was gravity fed through chutes for each barrel.
 It was produced in a number of different calibres from rifle up to 25 mm (1 inch).
 Larger calibres were also used, but for these calibres the design simply permitted rapid manual loading rather than true automatic fire.
 This specific Nordenfelt Gun was intended for use as an anti-personnel weapon.

 Vickers .303-inch Machine Gun, mounted on the wall inside the entrance to HMCS Scotian.
 This MG has been moved to the Army Museum in the Halifax Citadel.

 Vickers .303-inch Machine Gun.

 German First World War 7.92-mm Maxim Spandau MG 08 Machinegun, possibly (Serial Nr.
-258) or (Serial Nr.
-2707, mounted on a Schlitten stand.
-This MG 08 was likely captured ca 1918 by a Battalion of a Brigade within a Canadian Division of the Canadian Expeditionary Force (CEF) in France.
+1712), mounted on a Schlitten stand.
+This MG 08 was captured on 27 Sep 1918 by the 78th Battalion (Winnipeg Grenadiers), of the 12th Brigade within the 4th Canadian Division of the Canadian Expeditionary Force (CEF) in France.